|

 [There are separate pages here on Onions and on Leeks.]

-First off, there are "ordinary" (bulbing or "dry") onions, Allium cepa, that are simply harvested while yet immature; these need not be, but usually are, white types.
-A plain, old Spanish White can be harvested early as "green onions".
+These are “ordinary” (bulbing or “dry”) onions, Allium cepa, that are simply harvested while yet immature; these need not be, but usually are when grown for use as scallions, white types.
+A plain, old Spanish White bulbing onion can be harvested early as “green onions”.

-A variation on that is A. cepa types that are "short-day" varieties (see the discussion at Onions) grown in long-day climates, or vice-versa: such growing is usually a gardener's mistake, for the plants cannot form a head; but in this case, that is just what is wanted.
-The basic onion variety used, however, is said to make a real difference in culinary quality, for scallions should not be as pungent as real onions.
-(In our locale, one could try Vidalias, or Walla Wallas grown spring to fall instead of over-wintered.)
-These too are effectively "green onions".
+A variation on that is A. cepa types that are “short-day” varieties (see the discussion at Onions) grown in long-day climates, or vice-versa: such growing is usually a gardener’s mistake, for the plants cannot form a head; but in the case of scallions, that is just what is wanted.
+The basic onion variety used, however, is said to make a real difference in culinary quality, for scallions should not be as pungent as real onions, and even “green” onion greens are pretty raw (and tough).
+In our locale, one could probably try Vidalias, or Walla Wallas grown spring to fall instead of over-wintered, but why bother?

-Scallions come in both red and white sorts.
-Varieties that are winter-hardy in a given climate can be made perennial ("It is common to see it harvested from under snow"), with occasional clump divisions for continuing propagation ("Once you have established some clumps, simply harvest as needed, divide clumps, and replant for the next crop").
-It seems to us rather obvious that this sort is the kind to grow--plant once and harvest forever.
-(They require, of course, a dedicated patch of ground, but not--for most households--a particularly large one--or they can be grown in a container, size depenant on your appetitie for them.)
+Bunching onions come in both red and white sorts.
+Moreover, they also seem to roughly sort out into two categories: large-stalked and small-stalked (based more on thickness than height, though that varies, too).
+Varieties that are winter-hardy in a given climate can be made perennial (“It is common to see it harvested from under snow”), with occasional clump divisions for continuing propagation (“Once you have established some clumps, simply harvest as needed, divide clumps, and replant for the next crop”).
+Being perennials, they are much more attractive to the home gardner than “green onions”, which need to be re-seeded annually.
+They require, of course, a dedicated patch of ground, but not—for most households—a particularly large one—or they can be grown in a container, size dependant on your appetite for them.

-(There are some plants that are, technically, crosses between A. fistulosum and A. cepa, such as the Beltsville Bunching onion; but, because they are to gardeners essentially the same as straight A. fistulosum types, we do not distinguish them here.)
+(There are some plants that are, technically, crosses between A. fistulosum and A. cepa, notably the Beltsville Bunching onion—“A crisp, very mild onion that survives hot, dry weather better than any other green onion” says one UK source—but, because they are to gardeners essentially the same as straight A. fistulosum types, we do not distinguish them here.)

-Seed for scallions can be sown in spring or fall, but if we're going for a perennial stand we might as well start it in spring and let build up some body before hitting it with its first winter.
+Seed for bunching onions can be sown in spring or fall, but if we’re going for a perennial stand we might as well start it in spring and let them build up some body before hitting them with their first winter.

-They're cold-hardy (or we couldn't annualize them) but there's no point in pressing the issue when we're planting for perennial use.
-They grow best at a daytime temperature of 80° F., which we hereabouts first hit, on average, in middle June; our inclination would be to sow outdoors around May 1st, when the high is typically 65° and the low a little above freezing (the catalogues from climates like ours refer to sowing in "early spring", so that should be fine).
+They’re cold-hardy (or we couldn’t perennialize them), but there’s no point in pressing the issue when we’re planting for continuing use.
+They grow best at a daytime temperature of 80° F., which we hereabouts first hit, on average, in middle June; our inclination would be to sow outdoors around May 1st, when the high is typically 65° and the low a little above freezing (the catalogues from climates like ours refer to sowing in “early spring”, so that should be fine).

 These are usually direct seeded, especially as we normally want a number of individual plants.
 They can be spaced rather closely, down to 2 inches in a deep-dug or raised bed, though a 3-inch spacing is probably better for perennial plantings, giving them a little elbow room to form their "clumps".
 Plant the seed about ½ inch deep.

-In their second summer (not that of the year you planted them in), "divide" the plants.
-As they grow, this type "bunches" (hence its common sobriquet)--that is, tillers spring from the mother plant--which is why a 3-inch separation is better than 2 inches for the long term.
+In their second summer (not that of the year you planted them in), “divide” the plants.
+As they grow, this type “bunches” (hence its common sobriquet)—that is, shoots spring from the mother plant—which is why a 3-inch separation is better than 2 inches for the long term.
 One expert wrote:

 We're not so sure about the "take a whole bulblet anytime" approach, but for sure, by taking a little care, you can have both leaves and actual whole scallions year round.
 A little more detail on the separating: cut the "bunch" into sections with a sharp knife, and make quite sure that each section you intend to re-plant has at least one leaf-growing point on it.